Will Grammy voters take the ‘Old Town Road’ on Sunday?

 FEKADU: Little Big Town have won this award three times, and a Maren-Brandi collab will never fail.
 But it’s hard to resist the sweet sound of Dan + Shay, who won this award last year for “Tequila” and will do it again with “Speechless,” which will be played at weddings over the next 10 years.
 Those boys can sang!

 MOODY: It will be four for Little Big Town here!
-“The Daughters” wasn’t their biggest hit, but the controversy surrounding it and it’s message about the inequities women face will make up for that.
+“The Daughters” wasn’t their biggest hit, but the controversy surrounding it and its message about the inequities women face will make up for that.